troyth/ooo/NOTES Harman.md

 ##_The Quadruple Object_

+####Key Ideas

+> For the purposes of this book, an object is anything that has a unified reality that is autonomous from its wider context and also from its own pieces.
+(116)

+> There may be infinite regress, but no infinite progress: no final, encompassing object that could be called a universe.
+(122)

+***

 ######Objects

 > For the purposes of this book, an object is anything that has a unified reality that is autonomous from its wider context and also from its own pieces.
 (116)